-Without complacency, along with the experience of managing the situation for over 1 year, both the Board of Directors and the Management Team of the Group, closely monitor the developments and then decide and act accordingly.
-The core measures taken to achieve the smooth operation of the Group under the new conditions imposed by the pandemic are:
+Without reducing their awareness, along with the experience of managing the situation for over 2 years, both the Board of Directors and the Management Team of the Group, closely monitor the developments and then decide and act accordingly.
+The core measures taken to achieve the smooth operation of the Company under the new conditions imposed by the pandemic are:

-- Measures for the safety and health of employees such as review of human resource management policies and practices (vulnerable groups, special purpose leave, rules regarding business travel, etc.), implementation of working remotely policy in 70-98% of employees, providing information /enhancing staff awareness on the pandemic and remote working conditions. - Measures related to the new Work at Home operating model (W@H) such as alternative procedures and control mechanisms adapted to the new needs / conditions, appropriate distribution of employees, job rotation, provision of additional tools to facilitate work and collaboration, supply of equipment (laptops, headsets, etc.) to support working remotely. - Other measures taken that are meant to support the implementation of working remotely are the use of "Information and Communication Technology" (ICT) infrastructures, the protection of such infrastructures, the prevention of data leakage, the provision of safe and uninterrupted access to the necessary infrastructures and increasing employee awareness.
+- Measures for the safety and health of employees such as: review of human resource management policies and practices (vulnerable groups, special purpose leave, rules regarding business travel, etc.), implementation of working remotely and adjusting the percentage of employees working remotely according to the pandemic conditions as well as relevant measures applied by the government and provision of information /enhancing staff awareness on the pandemic and remote working conditions. - Measures related to the new Work at Home operating model (W@H) such as alternative procedures and control mechanisms adapted to the new needs / conditions, appropriate allocation of employees, job rotation, provision of additional tools to facilitate work and collaboration, supply of equipment (laptops, headsets, etc.) to support working remotely. - Other measures taken that are meant to support the implementation of working remotely are the use of "Information and Communication Technology" (ICT) infrastructures, the protection of such infrastructures, the prevention of data leakage, the provision of safe and uninterrupted access to the necessary infrastructures and increasing employee awareness.

-Based on all the above, a year later, the Group succeeds in achieving its business goals without being complacent about the risk.
+Based on all the above, two years later, the Group succeeds in achieving its business goals, without reducing its risk awareness.
 Financial situation and solvency of the Group